 Mailing lists available from the ASA include Association members by interest, member journal subscribers, and subscribed sections.
 The lists are continuously revised, assuring the highest degree of deliverability to a highly specialized audience.

 Direct Mail Services

 ASA mailing list postal addresses are obtained for one-time rental only.
 Mailing lists are updated continuously; thus, counts will vary slightly.
 Lists include current members and unrenewed members from the immediate prior membership year.
 Lists are provided in an electronic Excel file.
-The counts listed below were pulled from the ASA database on April 23, 2018, and exclude the approximately 19.15 percent of ASA members who have opted out of having their information included in mailing list rentals.
-ASA does not sell member e-mails.
+The counts listed below were pulled from the ASA database on March 19, 2020, and exclude the approximately 22.49 percent of ASA members who have opted out of having their information included in mailing list rentals.
+ASA does not sell or rent email addresses.

 - The mailing piece must be of professional interest to a broad segment of ASA members as sociologists.